MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

    :::image type="content" source="media/apps-manage-user-requests.png" alt-text="Screenshot showing the manage requests option on the app details page." lightbox="media/apps-manage-user-requests-expanded.png":::

-1. Follow one or more of the following steps as displayed in the popup dialog.
+1. Follow one or more of the following steps as displayed in the pop-up dialog.
 The steps to approve an app vary based on the method used to block it.

    * If the app is blocked using permission policies, [modify the permission policies](teams-app-permission-policies.md).
    * If the app is blocked for all users, [allow the app](manage-apps.md#allow-and-block-apps).